Koala habitat maps for South East Queensland

 Koala habitat mapping is also available via the Queensland Globe, an interactive map where users can view a range of spatial layers.
 To view the new koala habitat mapping:

 - Zoom in to the area of interest on the map, or use the search function.

 - On the left-hand side of the screen, click Layers.
 An All Layers panel will appear.

 - At the top of the panel, click Add layers.

-- Click the down arrow next to Environment to expand that layer.
+- Click the down arrow next to Environment to expand the list.

-- Select the map/s that you want to display (note: select both koala habitat area (core) and koala habitat area (locally refined) to see the areas of koala habitat protected in your area).
+- Select the map/s that you want to display (note: select both Core koala habitat area and Locally refined koala habitat area to see the areas of koala habitat identified in your area).